Wetbikeboy2500/web_content_parser/README.md

 ### How to use it

+Check out the [WQL documentation](wql_documentation.md) for more information on how to use it.
+It is a short document that provides a quick overview of the language.
 Currently, the best examples are written in the test file.
-There are examples of making requests directly as well as integrating into the scraper system.
+There are examples of making requests directly, integrating with the scraper system, and writing custom Dart functions for WQL.